parisd1992/FirstAdventure/README.md

 The aim of this project is to practice C++11, design patterns and do some basic game development.
 As this is an education exercise, some of the code is purposefully over engineered and inefficient.

+# Story

+You find yourself in a dungeon, trapped.
+The door ahead is shut, yet there must be way to open it.
+The question is, do you want to?
+Are you ready to face what might be waiting on the other side?

 # Building and Running

 Built and run on a Mac running macOS 10.13.2.